Robert Mueller Indicts Konstantin Kilimnik and Hits Paul Manafort With Another Charge

 “A federal grand jury in the District of Columbia has returned a third superseding indictment today against Paul J. Manafort, Jr., 69, of Alexandria, Va., which adds Konstantin Kilimnik, 48, of Moscow, Russia, as a defendant and charges both defendants with conspiracy to obstruct justice and obstruction of justice,” the Special Counsel said in a statement.

 Mueller’s office has already charged Manafort with conspiracy against the United States, conspiracy to launder money, unregistered agent of a foreign principal, false and misleading FARA statements, and false statements.
+He has pleaded not guilty, and his trial is expected to begin in July.
+Earlier this week, Mueller’s office accused Manafort of witness tampering, alleging that he and an associate – only identified as “Person A” – tried to get two witnesses to lie about lobbying work for Ukraine.
+Mueller’s office has referred to “Person A” in previous court filings; the New York Times has confirmed it is Kilimnik.

-Kilimnik, once described as “Manafort’s Manafort,” worked for Manafort’s political consulting firm, Davis Manafort Partners International in Kiev, Ukraine.
+Kilimnik, once described as “Manafort’s Manafort,” worked for his political consulting firm, Davis Manafort Partners International in Kiev, Ukraine.
+Prosecutors believe he has ties to Russian intelligence.
+The indictment alleges that in 2012, Manafort and his associate Rick Gates, who Mueller’s office also indicted last October for money laundering and failing to register as a foreign agent, worked with Kilimnik to lobby on behalf of former Ukrainian President Viktor Yanukovych to retain a group of lobbyists to act as independent assessors of the Ukrainian government, even though that government was actually paying them.

+The obstruction of justice charges filed Friday allege that Kilimnik and Manafort attempted to influence two people between February and April of 2018.